acikgozb/local-k8s-osx/vms/NETWORK-INFRASTRUCTURE.md

 Keep in mind that this is different than the `gateway` VM.
 So, we need to decide another IP address that will be used by the network interface created by `vmnet_socket`.

-For the last IP address, I need to go back to the responsibility of the `gateway` VM.
+For the last IP address, we need to go back to the responsibility of the `gateway` VM.
 It will be used as the main access point, meaning that it will act like a **load balancer** in front of the control nodes.
 For this to happen, it needs to have another IP address.